DirectRTX/Simple-Ad-Network/README.md

 ## Let's Take A Break For A Minute

 Wow!
 If you've reached this point, you're actually almost done!
 And you haven't had to do any complicated coding.
 You've just had to make a few decisions and change some settings in various control panels.

+At this point in time, you should take a moment to review everything you've done above.
+If it's done correctly, the system will work perfectly and be able to handle hundreds of millions of hits per day.
+But even the smallest errors can cause the entire system to break.